 When your organization grows to have layers between you and other team members, the skip level meeting becomes one of your best tools for effective communication.

-We recently took a deep dive into what make great skip level one on ones.
-Today, we look at what to talk about in these meetings, with specific questions you can ask to improve communication throughout your organization.
+We recently took a deep dive into what makes great skip level one on ones.
+Today, we look at what to talk about in your skip level meetings, with specific questions you can ask to improve communication throughout your organization.